Program full. CGE is no longer accepting applications!

 Granada's tremendous history and culture transform the city into a veritable extension of the classroom.
 Its strategic location in Andalusia at the foot of the Sierra Nevada makes it an excellent hub for exploring Southern Spain.
 Don't miss this great opportunity to discover Granada, a city whose vibrant night life ranks it among the 3 most popular cities in all of Spain for college students studying abroad!

-You should plan to leave the United States two days prior to the program start date to meet your host family before classes start.
+You should plan to leave the United States by May 28th and arrive in Granada on May 29th to meet your host family before classes start.
 You can schedule your return to the United States from Spain for July 2nd.

 Do not purchase international airfare until you are advised by your Program Officer.